mihir-shah99/vxdf/docs/STARTUP.md

 Before starting the application, ensure you have completed the installation steps described in the [Installation Guide](../INSTALLATION.md), including:

 - Python 3.9+ installed
-- Node.js 18+ installed
+- Node.js 16+ installed
-- All dependencies installed via `./scripts/setup.sh`
+- All dependencies installed

 ## Using the Startup Script

-VXDF includes a comprehensive startup script that launches both the backend API and frontend development server, while performing basic tests to ensure everything is working properly.
+VXDF includes a comprehensive startup script that launches both the backend API and frontend development server, with automatic path fixing and environment setup.

 ### Standard Startup (Recommended)

-To start the application with automatic testing:
+To start the application:

 ```bash
 # Navigate to the project root directory